Decompositions with atoms and molecules for variable exponent Triebel-Lizorkin-Morrey spaces: Atomic and molecular characterizations

 and

 So, it is possible to choose $t\in (0,\min\{p^-,q^-,1\})$ such that

 and $N$ strictly in between these two numbers.
 In what follows we assume that $t$ and $N$ have been chosen in such a way.

-\underline{Second step:} Here we estimate the two terms in which we have split $|w_j(x)(\varphi_j^\vee\ast f)(x)|$ in \eqref{eq:splitting} above.
+\underline{Second step:} Here we estimate the two terms which appeared after the splitting of $|w_j(x)(\varphi_j^\vee\ast f)(x)|$ in \eqref{eq:splitting} above.
 For the first term, we obtain using Lemma \ref{lem:muconv} and the properties of the weight the estimates

 where we have also used Lemma \ref{lem:hnum} with $R=M-\alpha$.
 The same reasoning gives for the second term

 where we have applied again Lemma \ref{lem:hnum}, now with $R=N-\alpha$.
 Using the fact that $N-\alpha \leq M-\alpha$ and defining $\delta:=\min\{L+n+\alpha_1-(N-\alpha),K-\alpha_2\}$, we have out of \eqref{eq:molecules1}, \eqref{eq:molecules2} and \eqref{eq:splitting} that, for each $j\in\N_0$ and for a.e. $x\in\Rn$,